MassTransit/masstransit.github.io/_entrypoints/send.md

 ---
 layout: default
-title: send a message!
+title: Sending Messages
-subtitle: Simply send a message
+subtitle: So you want to send a message...
 ---

+While the concept of _send_ is widely understood, MassTransit stereotypes send as a very specific approach for producing messages.
+With send, a message is delivery to a specific endpoint using an explicit destination address, an address of which the producer has apriori knowledge.

 * ToC
 {:toc}

-While the concept of _send_ is widely understood, MassTransit stereotypes send as a very specific approach for producing messages.
-With send, a message is delivery to a specific endpoint using an explicit destination address, an address of which the producer has apriori knowledge.

 ## Sending a message